arkui-x/docs/en/application-dev/reference/apis/js-apis-socket.md

 send(options: UDPSendOptions, callback: AsyncCallback\<void\>): void

-Sends data over a UDPSocket connection.
+Sends data over a UDP socket connection.
 This API uses an asynchronous callback to return the result.

 Before sending data, call [UDPSocket.bind()](#bind) to bind the IP address and port.